kushanavbhuyan/Uncovering-landslide-failure-types/Sample Feature Engineered Data/readme.md

-Numpy array files for the 5 failure movements of Italy.
+The data found here are curated data using feature engineering where all the topological features are calculated already for you.
+These are numpy array files for the 5 movement classes of Italy that you can use directly for local machine testing purposes.
+Use the notebook 'Model training.ipynb' directly with these data for a quick check.